 Children age 1-3 need 1.3 liters/day (45 US fluid ounces) of water coming from water itself, the water in milk, and the water contained in food.
 (7) Many parents are unsure about how much water to give.
-From the age 6-12 months, babies can be offered water in small plastic cup, from a straw or sippie cup during meals and throughout the day.
-By the time baby reaches 1 year, they will drink a fair amount of water.
+From the age 6-12 months, babies can be offered water in small cup, from a straw or sippie cup during meals and throughout the day.
+By the time baby reaches 1 year, they will drink a good amount of water.

-Offer a sip of water every half-hour or so.
+Offer water every half-hour or so.

 Rolfes, S., & Whitney, E. (2006).
 Understanding normal and clinical nutrition (7th ed.).
 Belmont, CA: Thomson/Wadsworth.

 THE INFORMATION PROVIDED DOES NOT PROVIDE MEDICAL ADVICE.
 All content information is intended to be for general informational purposes only.
 Please see your doctor with regard to information attained from the above article if you are concerned with the health of your child.
 The content above is not a substitute for professional medical advice, diagnosis or treatment.
 NEVER NEGLECT YOUR DOCTOR’S PROFESSIONAL MEDICAL ADVICE BECAUSE OF SOMETHING YOU HAVE READ.